btd/rollup-plugin-visualizer/README.md

 `template` (string, default `sunburst`) - Which digram type to use: `sunburst`, `treemap`, `circlepacking`, `network` (very early stage, feedback welcomed)

+`styleOverridePath` (string, default `undefined`) - Link your own css file to override or enhance the current templates

 `bundlesRelative` (boolean, default `false`) - Combine all bundles to one diagram

 ## Build plugin